neon-brightIdeas/powerPom/README.md

 | -r | Must be used with (-t), specify custom length of break time                   |
 | -p | (optional - default is, "General") Sets the project the session is for        |
 | -c | (optional) Specify the comment on what you are working on during work session |
+| --stats "today" or "yyyy-mm-dd,yyyy-mm-dd"| Get the current worked time and rest time, you can also use this with `-p` to specify showing just a specific project
+|

 ### Examples
 Run Generic : `python main.py`

-Run time under specific project :
+Run time under specific project : <br />
-`python main.py -p "some project" -c "some optional Comment"
+`python main.py -p "some project" -c "some optional Comment"`

-Run with specific Time, Rest is required:
+Run with specific Time, Rest is required: <br />
-`python main.py -p "test" -c "showing with specific time" -t 2 -r 1
+`python main.py -p "test" -c "showing with specific time" -t 2 -r 1`

+Get Todays Stats: <br />
+`python main.py --stats "today"`

+Get Todays Stats for specific Project: <br />
+`python main.py --stats "today" -p "project0"`